-National certification through the Certification Board for Music Therapists Other Standard (specify): Masters degree in music therapy, psychology, education, or related discipline Additional Qualifications:
+Masters degree in music therapy, psychology, education, or related discipline

-800 hrs of relevant course work in principles of music therapy, child development, learning theory, positive behavioral support techniques, and/or behavioral analysis.
-May be included as part of the degree program.
-One year of relevant experience in designing and/or implementing comprehensive therapies for children with developmental disabilities and challenging behavior 50 hrs every 5 years continuing education related to children with developmental disabilities and behavior
+- o 800 hrs of relevant course work in principles of music therapy, child development, learning theory, positive behavioral support techniques, and/or behavioral analysis.
+May be included as part of the degree program. - o One year of relevant experience in designing and/or implementing comprehensive therapies for children with developmental disabilities and challenging behavior - o 50 hrs every 5 years continuing education related to children with developmental disabilities and behavior